IRIS-Solutions-Team/IRIS-Toolbox/+iris/install.md

-# Installing IrisT
+# Installing Iris

 ## Software dependencies

-IrisT runs in [Matlab](https://www.mathworks.com/matlab) R2019b or newer.
+Iris runs in [Matlab](https://www.mathworks.com/matlab) R2019b or newer.
-There are also legacy releases of IrisT for Matlab R2018a through R2019a (under the `pre-r2019b` branch) but we strongly discourage using the legacy codebase.
+There are also legacy releases of Iris for Matlab R2018a through R2019a (under the `pre-r2019b` branch) but we strongly discourage using the legacy codebase.
 Keep also in mind that some features are not availabe in legacy releases.